catapult-project/catapult/dashboard/sandwich_verification/README.md

 Cloud functions in parallel.
 The deployed resources will have the "-prod" suffix. (e.g. start-pinpoint-job-prod).

+# How to Roll Production Back to a Previous Version

+You will have to `git checkout` to the previous commit you want to roll back to, and run the above deployment command from that commit.

 # Test Changes on Staging Version

 ## Deploying to Staging